Examples of How to Have a 2nd Layer of Convoy Defense

-In theory, you could have two battles when attacking/defending convoys.
+In theory, you could have three battles when attacking/defending convoys.
 This is how one might bring it about.
+Note that for this to happen lots of legal but improbable things have to line up just right.
+As a practical matter, one and rarely two battles is all that will happen.

 The raider has a moderate sized squadron- CWL, 3xCW, DWS, 2xDW.
 They start in hex A31 (normal hex), and move to A32 (trade route), and have plotted to move to A33 as well.